Information Online Limited

 What is the WWW?

 The World Wide Web, or simply the web, is a protocol or language invented in the early nineties.
-It uses a hypertext mark up language (html).
-This is a text only language that computers can interpret using a browser.
-HTML documents can have links to other pages (documents) on the web.
-The mark up language is translated so that a document can be displayed with complex formatting.
+It uses a hypertext mark up language (html) and style sheets (CSS).
+The mark up language is interpreted by the web browser so that a document can be displayed with complex formatting.

 Why do I have to put my page’s address on my documents?